ctasca/react-image-magnifiers/README.md

 ## MagnifierZoom Props

 **imageSrc:** Passed to the src of the image.
-Also accepts an array of image paths in case fallbacks are required.
-Each image path in the array will be tried in order until either one loads, or the end of the array is reached.
-Type: string or array of strings, Default: "".
+Accepts a string path, an object with a src field, or an array of these for fallbacks.
+Each item in the array will be tried in order until either one loads, or the end of the array is reached.
+Type: string, { src: string }, or an array of these.
+Default: "".

 **imageAlt:** Passed to the alt of the image.